pieroproietti/penguins-eggs/README.md

 You can, also easily create your organization/school distro and deploy it on the lan, give it to your friend as usb key or publish in the internet!

-I build and test it on a customized version of [Proxmox VE](https://pve.proxmox.com/wiki/Main_Page) environment who let me to can create/destroy a lot of virtual PCs with differnt configurations: one or more net cards, processor and so on.
+I build and test it on a customized version of [Proxmox VE](https://pve.proxmox.com/wiki/Main_Page) who let me to  create/destroy a lot of virtual PCs with different configurations: one or more net cards, processor, memory and so on.

 You can test now penguins-eggs, it is a console utility - no GUI yet - but don't be scared, all you need is to install [node](https://nodejs.org/en/download/package-manager/#debian-and-ubuntu-based-linux-distributions)

-penguins-eggs is a console command - really with very simple usage.
-If you are able to open a terminal, you can use it.
+penguins-eggs is a console command - really very simple usage - if you are able to open a terminal, you can use it.

 ## Commands
 * create